How to REALLY be a successful freelance writer in Japan

 You should also ideally have either a degree or at least 3 years of experience in your field.
 A degree's a minimum requirement for a lot of jobs here, anyway.
 You'll need your diploma to apply for a Certificate of Eligibility, which you can then use for the visa application.

 Incidentally, 3 million yen's the average basic annual salary for a full-time English teacher.
 Just saying.

 The 'Business Manager' visa conditions include 'having at least 5 million yen to invest'.
 At the time of writing, that's nearly £35k.
 Which you need to show you have ready, in cash (in a Japanese bank account).

 You also have to have your own registered business.
 Registered in Japan, that is.
 With a physical office/stock storage space (not your home address, if you can help it).
 And at least one employee who's either Japanese or has long-term or permanent residency.

 And a solid, detailed business plan.
 In case that wasn't obvious from the name of the visa.
 There are more conditions, but these are the main hurdles.

 If you thought running a limited company in the UK was a ball-ache, welcome to Japan!
 I might ask some of my friends about this one and do a follow-up post.

 Go to the immigration office or go home

 All of these options have the same implication at heart: no visa, no dice.
 Figure out how to stay here legally first, and work up to being properly successful later.

-(And, not to overegg it or anything, but if you're going to be a freelance writer in any country then at least be good at it, yeah?)
+(And, not to labour the point here or anything, but if you're going to be a freelance writer in any country then at least be good at writing, yeah?)